shunjizhan/Coinbot/README.md

-# Coinbot
-This is a cryptocurrency trading operating system.

 ## Introduction
+Coinbot is a cryptocurrency trading operating system.<br>

-Being a cryptocurrency lover and technology enthusiast, I implemented this Coinbot for researching and learning purpose (also for fun!).<br>
+Being a cryptocurrency lover and technology enthusiast, I implemented this smart bot for researching and learning purpose (also for fun!).<br>

 Using it arbitrarily is risky, and could potentially lose real money!
 Don't import your API keys until you had examine the code and comfirmed it worked!
 If you are looking for a public library with more robust and comprehensive functionality, check [this](https://github.com/ccxt/ccxt) out!